kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 and make progress.
 -->

-This change will only affect the Eviction API.
-Involuntary disruptions do not use the Eviction API include: manual pod deletion, pods being deleted by their owner (e.g. during Deployment rollout), node failure, pod cleanup due to a node being removed from the cluster, evictions by the Kubelet due to node pressure (e.g. memory shortage), taint manager deleting NoExecute tainted pods
+- **Involuntary disruptions:** This change only affects the Eviction API (voluntary disruptions).
+It does not handle involuntary disruptions such as node failure, manual pod deletion, Kubelet pressure evictions, or Taint Manager evictions.

-The only change to k8s resource definitions will be the optional field in the `PodDisruptionBudget` spec to enable the changes.
+- **Workload controller behavior:** This change will not affect how controllers (Deployment, StatefulSet, LeaderWorkerSet) manage the lifecycle or recovery of pods.
+We assume these controllers correctly set `workload.name` and `workload.podGroup` on pods they manage.

-This change will not affect the behavior of controllers for `Deployment`, `StatefulSet`, `Workload`, or `LeaderWorkerSet`, which will be responsible for setting the `workload.name` and `workload.podGroup` on their managed pods.
-The lifecycle and recovery of a disrupted replica is the responsibility of their owning controller.
+- **Scheduling:** There will be no changes to the scheduler or gang scheduling logic.
+This KEP only concerns eviction of already-scheduled pods.

-There will be no additions or changes to scheduling, including gang scheduling.
-This only handles eviction of already-scheduled pods.
+- **Health definitions:** We will not introduce new definitions of partial replica health (e.g. percentages).
+We follow the Workload API definition: a replica is healthy if and only if `healthy_pods` >= `minCount`.

-This KEP follows the definition of multi-pod replica health using `minCount` from the `Workload` API.
-A replica is considered healthy if it meets `minCount` of healthy pods, and unhealthy otherwise.
-We are not introducing any other definition of partial health (e.g. a percentage).
+- **Mixed scopes:** We will not support PDBs that select a combination of Workload-managed pods and independent pods when `budgetScope` is set to `Workload`.
+For safety (i.e. no unintended evictions), any pods missing a workload reference will be treated as unhealthy rather than as a separate healthy replica.

-If a PDB has multi-pod replicas enabled, individual pods without an assigned workload will be treated as single-pod groups.
-We will log a warning as mixing types is not recommended, but the user is responsible for correct setup of replicas.
+- **Other objects:** We will not modify the Pod spec, Workload API, or any other resources other than `PodDisruptionBudget`.

 ## Proposal